500Foods/WelcomeToTroodon/docs/level_h/README.md

 ## Applicable to any modern Klipper-based 3D printer
 - [Install KIAUH and DangerKlipper](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_h/KIAUH_danger.md) - Get the latest Klipper release and a tool to manage it
-- Tradrack MMU - Add multi-color or multi-material capabilities to your printer
+- TradRack MMU - Add multi-color or multi-material capabilities to your printer
 - 5V Buck Converter - Ad a 5V power source to your 24V printer
 - Klipper Expander - Add more IO to your Klipper-based printer
 - Audio Upgrade - Get your printer talking